Key takeaways:

 Yes, Wegovy is generally safe for the heart, and it’s even approved to help lower the risk of serious cardiovascular problems in certain people.

-But medications like Wegovy aren’t safe for everyone.
-For example, you shouldn’t use Wegovy if you have a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia syndrome type 2.
 Your healthcare team can review your medical history to determine if Wegovy is a safe option for you.

-Wegovy can cause a small increase in resting heart rate, typically around 1 to 4 beats per minute.
+Wegovy can cause a small increase in resting heart rate, typically around 1 to 4 beats per minute (BPM).
 So far, this hasn’t been linked to serious heart issues in adults.
 But more research is needed to understand the potential risks of this side effect.
 Make sure to tell your prescriber if you notice a fast or irregular heartbeat after starting Wegovy.

 Yes, Wegovy is safe to take if you have high blood pressure.
 In fact, having high blood pressure was one factor that made people eligible to participate in many Wegovy clinical trials.